kjproj84/kjproj84.github.io/_pages/aboutcopy.md

   - /about.html
 ---

-Kijin An is a software engineer/researcher at Software Engineering Team in [Samsung Research](https://research.samsung.com/) at Seoul, currently he is developing AI pair programmer tools.
-He is working for evaluating performance of language models (including chat models) for Coding Assistant.
-Also, he is interested in how reinforcement learning or prompt engineering affects to the coding performance of LLM.
+Kijin An is a software engineer/researcher at Software Engineering Team in [Samsung Research](https://research.samsung.com/) at Seoul, currently he is developing AI Coding Assitant tool based LLM.
+He is interested in how reinforcement learning or prompt engineering affects to the coding performance of LLM for Code.

 Prior that, he received his Ph.D. degree in the [Department of Computer Science](https://cs.vt.edu/) at [Virginia Tech](https://vt.edu/), advised by [Prof. Eli Tilevich](http://people.cs.vt.edu/~tilevich/).
 Also, he worked in [KIST](https://www.kist.re.kr/kist_web/main/) and completed his masters degree from [POSTECH](http://postech.ac.kr/eng/), under the supervision of [Prof. Hwangjun Song](http://mcnl.postech.ac.kr/professor).